 10. Optimize for Optimum Results

-The new offers and sale related information should also be a part of your descriptions so that they are included in the displayed search results of the visitor.
-Whether it is the paid ad services or your simple organic search results including relevant keywords will always attract a more convertible traffic.
+The new offers and sale-related information should also be a part of your descriptions so that they are included in the displayed search results of the visitor.
+Whether it is the paid ad services or your simple organic search results including relevant keywords will always attract more convertible traffic.

 If you find these tips useful you will surely like to know how design-led development helps in creating products which are rich in user-experience and prove to be great problem-solvers.